free wifi canada

 Tap each item as you complete it.

-Use a VPN
+Use a reputable VPN when possible

 Verify HTTPS on every site

-Avoid banking and sensitive logins
+Avoid banking, taxes, and sensitive logins

 Turn off auto-connect